alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 [atmospheric water generator](https://en.wikipedia.org/wiki/Atmospheric_water_generator).
 There are many possible mechanisms;
-a suitable light-weight design should be used, which may take advantage of air passing through the two big fans at the top that give propulsion.
+a suitable light-weight design should be used, which might take advantage of air passing through the two big fans at the top that give propulsion.

+## ⚡ Power and Propulsion

 Speaking of which, these two [propellers](https://en.wikipedia.org/wiki/Propeller_%28aeronautics%29) have to move the plane forward.
-As stated above they may also extract water from the passing air.

-## ⚡ Power and Propulsion

-How are those propellers and hydrogen extractors activated?
+How are those propellers (and possibly water extractors) activated?
 Primarily they use energy from the solar panels on top.
 Lightweight panels such as
 [those used in the Zephyr](https://www.prnewswire.com/news-releases/microlink-devices-powers-successful-stratospheric-flight-of-airbus-defence-and-space-zephyr-s-haps-solar-aircraft-300732214.html)